pcjericks/py-gdalogr-cookbook/raster_layers.rst

 Create raster from array
 --------------------------

-This recipe creates a raster from a specified array
+This recipe creates a raster from an array

 .. code-block:: python